-Name of Child: (Year 5 or 6 only) Year Group:
+Name of Child:

+Year Group:

 I wish to inform you that my child:

 Please Tick

 - 1. Will be walking to school alone at the start of the day - 2.
 Will be walking home alone at the end of the day - 3.
 Will be leaving the school gates unsupervised at the end of the day, but will be met by an adult in an agreed location